 - 2-3 tsp red bean curd liquid or cooked leftover marinade

-Cut the pork roast, along the direction of the meat's grain, into long strips no larger than 2-inch thick.
+- Cut the pork roast, along the direction of the meat's grain, into long strips about 2-inch thick (see video for size).
 You can trim off big chunks of fat but don't trim off too much.2 lb pork shoulder roast

-In a small mixing bowl, mash the red bean curd until there are no more big chunks.
+- In a small mixing bowl, mash the red bean curd until there are no more big chunks.
 Add all remaining ingredients (except for the glaze ingredients) and whisk until combined.2 Tbsp soy sauce, 2 Tbsp hoisin sauce, 2 cubes red bean curd + 1 Tbsp liquid, 1 Tbsp five spice powder, 2 Tbsp honey, 2 Tbsp Chinese cooking wine, ½ tsp ground white pepper, 2 cloves garlic, 1 tsp sesame oil

-While the pork is roasting, combine the honey and the red bean curd liquid (or cooked leftover marinade) to make the glaze.2 Tbsp honey, 2-3 tsp red bean curd liquid or cooked leftover marinade
+- While the pork is roasting, combine the honey and the red bean curd liquid (or cooked leftover marinade) to make the glaze.2 Tbsp honey, 2-3 tsp red bean curd liquid or cooked leftover marinade

-Glaze the pork again (you should glaze a total of 3 times), then roast for another 5 minutes or until the pork is done; the total roasting time should be about 30 minutes.
+- Glaze the pork again (you should glaze a total of 3 times), then roast for another 5 minutes or until the pork is done; the total roasting time should be about 30 minutes.
 If using a thermometer, the internal temp should reach 155°F before removing from the oven.